carlosonunez-vmw/docs-tap/tanzu-build-service/tbs-workload-config.hbs.md

 # Configuring Tanzu Build Service properties on a workload

-This topic tells you how to configure your workload with Tanzu Build Service properties.
+This topic describes how to configure your workload with Tanzu Build Service properties.

-## Overview

 Tanzu Build Service builds registry images from source code for Tanzu Application Platform.
 You can configure these build configurations by using a workload.